About the Initiative

 The Initiative promotes toolkits for attorneys that address the specialized laws and resources available to stop or respond to consumer fraud targeting servicemembers and veterans.
 Again, no information or documents found on this website should be deemed to encourage any person or entity outside the federal government from taking any action, or refraining from taking any action, beyond what is required by the terms of any applicable statute or regulation.

 For The Military Community

-The Initiative provides servicemembers, veterans and their families with online information on the laws that protect them and the legal resources within their communities.
+The Initiative provides servicemembers, veterans, and their families with online information on the laws that protect them, and about the legal resources within their communities.

 Community Listening Sessions

 The Initiative facilitates and coordinates listening sessions between Department leaders and members of the military to identify the legal issues impacting today’s servicemembers.